MewsSystems/fiscalizations/CONTRIBUTING.md

 - Follow single responsibility principle, i.e. solving one and exactly one thing.
 If your PR consists of multiple different changes, split it into separate PRs.
 - Every PR should have a description, explaining mainly what has changed and why, so that any developer can quickly understand the purpose of PR without necessarily being involved in every preceding discussion, decisions etc. There is a template set up, so you can follow it.
 - Add unit tests for fixed or changed functionality (if a test suite already exists).
 - Title of the PR should be explanatory.
-We usually use the first line of the structured commit.
 - Update the documentation in the repo if applicable.
 - Every PR should be mergeable.
 - Every PR should pass all the actions (tests/security scans..etc).